DukeRobotics/robosub-ros/foxglove/extensions/pid-panel/README.md

 ## Configuration
 The following constants can be modified:
 - `PID_TOPIC`: The topic where the current PID gains are published.
-- `SET_PID_SERVICE`: The service which handles setting new PID gains.
+- `PID_SERVICE`: The service which handles setting new PID gains.